posted by: Frances Mutter

 During the pandemic, we have not been able to offer our usual service of seeing everyone face to face.
 All patients need to have a telephone consultation first.

-We are currently unable to run our drop in BP clinics due to lockdown and are therefore asking you to provide an up to date reading yourself.
+You may need to provide an up to date reading yourself.
 This may involve you having to purchase your own home BP machine.

 Here is a link for the machines we recommend and also how to record your BP:

 So when you ring in for a telephone consultation, don’t be surprised when we ask you for a BP.
 We are happy to accept this BP reading if you have followed the above advice.
 You will also need to provide an up to date height and weight.

 The BP machine will need to be recalibrated every 2 years and this involves it being sent back to the manufacturer.